dfamonteiro/blog/blog/content/posts/karting.md

 This singular chart tells us the history of the race.
 There's so many details one can glean from it:

 - By the end of the first lap, the field spread was already close to 20 seconds!
-- The top 3 have similar place.
+- The top 3 have similar pace.
 It's a shame that `RM` qualified a bit too far back: by the time he cleared `DL` there was nothing he could do.
-- I have no doubt in my mind that FT could start dead last and still finish on the podium.
+- I have no doubt in my mind that `FT` could start dead last and still finish on the podium.
 - `EO` had an incredible start (he started P4 on the grid) and then gradually fell away.
 What happened on laps 13/14?
 I'll have to ask him when I see him.
 - `MC` had the exact opposite situation: horrendous start followed by some very decent pace.
 - You can really see the moment where `MT` started having technical issues.

 ### Track position

-It is possible to create a cleaner version of the race trace if you only care about the track position and disregard the time gaps between the drivers: instead of using the total race time to create the race trace, we will use to order our drivers in every lap and save this order in a new row.
+It is possible to create a cleaner version of the race trace if you only care about the track position and disregard the time gaps between the drivers: instead of using the total race time to create the race trace, we will use it to order our drivers in every lap and save this order in a new column.

 ```python
 def calculate_track_position(df: pandas.DataFrame):